 In print production, artwork often needs to support multiple product variations without losing visual consistency.
 My goal was to design a layout that could flex across products—changing size, color, or pricing—while maintaining alignment, balance, and clarity.

-Next, I set up a data file with product information, including size, color, SKU, and price, to simulate a real variable data workflow.
+Variable Data Setup: Next, I set up a data file with product information, including size, color, SKU, and price, to simulate a real variable data workflow.
+If preparing for print, I would add blank columns and rows to ensure proper make-ready formatting.

-I then merged this information into the template, generating multiple unique hangtags automatically.
+Proofing & Color Checks: I then merged this information into the template, generating multiple unique tags automatically.
 Finally, I prepared the files for print, making sure all bleeds, cut lines, and color profiles were correct.

 This project produced 14 unique hangtags automatically, each with different product details but a consistent layout.